cytechmobile/radicle-github-actions-adapter/docs/project_setup.md

 ## Project Setup

-In order to setup a project/repository to work with the Radicle GitHub Adapter we must add some metadata within the repo about the GitHub Repository (workspace & repo name).
+In order to set up a project/repository to work with the Radicle GitHub Adapter we must add some metadata within the repo about the GitHub Repository (workspace & repo name).
 We must also be able to push any change to both the Radicle forge and the GitHub forge at the same time.